-The program is separated into fundamentals and applications courses.
-Each course is organized so that classes forming the basis for volcano research are taken in one year, but it is also possible to complete the course series over multiple years.
-Students in the fundamentals courses participate in volcanology field studies and seminars sponsored by the consortium, in addition to university classes, to gain the necessary credits for completion.
-After finishing the fundamentals course series, students advance to the applications courses, where they participate in internships, give conference presentations, and take university and consortium classes to gain the necessary credits for completion.
-Students who complete the applications courses and advance to a doctorate program can further develop their research abilities as research assistants (RAs) in research projects (research PJ) for the Next Generation Volcano Research Project.
+The program is separated into fundamental, application, and advanced courses.
+Students in the fundamental course participate in volcanology field studies and seminars sponsored by the consortium, in addition to university classes, to gain the necessary credits for completion.
+After finishing the fundamental course series, students advance to the application course, where they participate in internships, give conference presentations, and take university and consortium classes to gain the necessary credits for completion.
+Students who completed the application course can further participate in the advanced course during doctorate program, where they take classes for deepening the knowledge about volcano disaster mitigation and monitoring technique, and develop their research abilities.

 Gain knowledge and skills necessary for research practice in the main sub-disciplines of volcanology, classes are primarily designed for Master's students, including geophysics, geology/petrology, geochemistry, disaster mitigation science, and natural disaster science.